hazelcast/hazelcast-reference-manual/src/FAQ.md

 - You can call `kill -9 <PID>` in the terminal (which sends a SIGKILL signal).
 This will result in the immediate shutdown which is not recommended for production systems.
 If you set the property `hazelcast.shutdownhook.enabled` to `false` and then kill the process using `kill -15 <PID>`, its result is the same (immediate shutdown).

-- You can call `kill -15 <PID>` in the terminal (which sends a SIGTERM signal), or you can call the method `HazelcastInstance#getLifecycleService().terminate()` programmatically, or you can use the script `stop.sh` located in your Hazelcast's `/bin` directory.
+- You can call `kill -15 <PID>` in the terminal (which sends a SIGTERM signal), or you can call the method `HazelcastInstance.getLifecycleService().terminate()` programmatically, or you can use the script `stop.sh` located in your Hazelcast's `/bin` directory.
 All three of them will terminate your member ungracefully.
 They do not wait for migration operations, they force the shutdown.
 But this is much better than `kill -9 <PID>` since it releases most of the used resources.

 - In order to gracefully shutdown a Hazelcast member (so that it waits the migration operations to be completed), you have four options:
-  - You can call the method `HazelcastInstance#shutdown()` programatically.
+  - You can call the method `HazelcastInstance.shutdown()` programatically.
   - You can use JMX API's shutdown method.
 You can do this by implementing a JMX client application or using a JMX monitoring tool (like JConsole).
   - You can set the property `hazelcast.shutdownhook.policy` to `GRACEFUL` and then shutdown by using `kill -15 <PID>`.
 Your member will be gracefully shutdown.
   - You can use the "Shutdown Member" button in the member view of [Hazelcast Management Center](http://docs.hazelcast.org/docs/management-center/latest/manual/html/Monitoring_Members.html).